 As a business owner, you’ll be in charge of your own actions and decisions.
 What you decide will not only affect you, but will have an impact on your bottom line, employees and your business as a whole.
 You’ll discover the business planning tactics that work best for you and your insurance business.

 #3 Leading a Team

-As your insurance business grows, you may be in charge of a few employees, such as office managers or assistants, and eventually sales associates to help you expand your business.
+As your insurance business grows, you may be in charge of a few employees, such as sales associates and service associates to help you expand your business.
 As the leader of a team, you’ll be in charge of setting business growth goals and financial goals, holding all employees accountable to meet challenges, giving feedback and criticism and you’ll be a mentor to the insurance agents that work for you.
 Within your first year, you’ll learn more about your leadership style and how to lead in a way that motivates the people around you.

 Along with running your own business, many Farm Bureau insurance agents are involved in leadership roles within their communities, so this is an essential skill to have.
 Since your job revolves around helping members within the community, taking a community leadership role can enhance your exposure and build trust among local potential clients.

 #4 Time Management